open-telemetry/opentelemetry.io/content/en/docs/concepts/context-propagation.md

 with each other, regardless of where they are generated.
-Although not limited to tracing, it is what allows [traces](/docs/concepts/signals/traces) to build causal information about a system across services that are arbitrarily distributed across. process and network boundaries.
+Although not limited to tracing, it is what allows [traces](/docs/concepts/signals/traces) to build causal information about a system across services that are arbitrarily distributed across process and network boundaries.

 We define Context Propagation by two sub-concepts: Context and Propagation.